- What is Cellulite?

 - How to Combat Cellulite Naturally

-If you're plagued by cellulite, we've pieced together the research and evidence to bring you some natural remedies for this annoying and unsightly problem.
+We've pieced together the research and evidence on cellulite to bring you some natural remedies.

-Most of us are familiar with the dimpled appearance of cellulite - it's often called 'orange peel' skin with its little pockmarks.
+Most of us are familiar with the dimpled appearance of cellulite - it's sometimes called 'orange peel' skin with its little pockmarks.

 It typically develops on the buttocks and thighs, mainly because these areas naturally have more fatty tissue, but it can eventually creep to other areas.